wormhole-foundation/xdapp-book/src/dapps/architecture/4_topology.md

 ## Mix & Match

 Different use cases have different optimal topologies, and it's possible to use different topologies for different workflows in your application.
-This means your should not feel 'locked in' to a single topology, and should instead consider designing each workflow independently.
-For example, Governance is generally best implemented using a Hub and Spoke topology, even if the rest of your application uses a Mesh architecture.
-As such, your contracts will likely evolve over time as your xDapp evolves and adds in additional workflows.
+This means you should not feel 'locked in' to a single topology, and should instead consider designing each workflow independently.
+For example, governance workflows are generally best implemented using a Hub and Spoke topology, even if the rest of the application uses a Mesh architecture.
+As such, your contracts will likely evolve over time as your xDapp evolves and adds additional workflows.

 You can also progress through different topologies.
-A common strategy is to start off with an ultra-light client, move to a hub and spoke configuration, and then add optimizations and specialties to your contracts as the need arises.
+A common strategy is to start off with an ultra-light client, move to a hub and spoke configuration, and then add optimizations and specialties to contracts as the need arises.